tfpk/lifetimekata/exercises/05_lifetimes_on_types/README.md

 Well, the references inside the `SplitStr` struct are now dangling, since they both pointed to `my_string`; but that only existed inside the curly brackets.

-So, Rust forces us to provide a lifetime for all references inside a struct.
+So, Rust forces us to specify the lifetime of all references inside a struct.
 Here's how we'd fix our code:

 ``` rust